 If your baby shows signs of the illness, your doctor will suggest a follow-up test to confirm.
 This test will include both a blood and urine sample.

 If your child has galactosemia, your doctor will work with you to plan a diet.
-Lactose and galactose are taken out of his diet.
-Instead, he’s given soy-based formula and must avoid milk or milk byproducts.
+Lactose and galactose are taken out of their diet.
+Instead, they’re given soy-based formula and must avoid milk or milk byproducts.

 Though a person with galactosemia will never be able to process this type of sugar, they can live normal lives if the disease is caught early enough.

 Along with eliminating dairy, your doctor may recommend cutting out some fruits, vegetables, and candies that contain galactose.
 In addition, your child may need to take vitamin and mineral supplements such as calcium, vitamin C, vitamin D, and vitamin K.

 Some babies have a form of the condition called Duarte galactosemia (DG), which is milder than the classic form (type I).
-Babies with DG have some issues processing galactose, but it’s not as severe as type I. Your baby may not need any special care, though your doctor may still recommend taking galactose and lactose out of his diet.
+Babies with DG have some issues processing galactose, but it’s not as severe as type I. Your baby may not need any special care, though your doctor may still recommend taking galactose and lactose out of their diet.

 Babies with type II or type III also will have fewer issues than babies with classic galactosemia.
 However, they still can develop cataracts, kidney and liver issues, and have delayed growth.
 Girls with galactosemia may require hormone treatment when they reach puberty.

-It’s important that parents of a child with galactosemia work with a health care team to find ways to help him live with the condition and its effects on his daily life.
+It’s important that parents of a child with galactosemia work with a health care team to find ways to help them live with the condition and its effects on their daily life.